wikipathways/pvjs/README.md

 An example is served at [this gist](https://gist.github.com/jacobwindsor/b45fdf2485a2e0c772fe2884c32ee9cc).

 #### <a name="manipulation.properties"></a> Properties
 * `entities`: The list of entity objects in the diagram.
+This is null until the diagram is ready.

+### Events
+* `ready`: This is fired when the diagram is ready. `entities` is provided in the detail object for convenience.
+See [this gist](https://gist.github.com/jacobwindsor/b45fdf2485a2e0c772fe2884c32ee9cc).

 #### <a name="manipulation.methods"></a> Methods